jospas/AgentEnvironment/README.md

 ### Create sample data files

-The system uses test file in S3 to calculate network performance, create these locally on mac using:
+The system uses test file in S3 to calculate network performance, create these locally on a Mac using:

 	mkdir -p ./data/test_files/
 	mkfile -n 1m ./data/test_files/1mb.test